-How to improve your Customer Journey with Predictive Analytics in B2B
+How to improve your B2B Customer Journey with Predictive Analytics

-About Customer Journey Management in B2B and how Predictive Analytics can help.
+About the b2b Customer Journey Management and how Predictive Analytics can help.

 Predictive analytics, customer-centric selling, and optimization of the customer journey (CJ) have long been part of everyday life in the B2C sector.
 In the B2B industry, things look somewhat different.
 First projects are starting, the theory has already been heard and understood – but there is still a lot of uncertainty regarding the concrete implementation.